bcgov/ols-geocoder/docs/src/content/docs/developer-guide/index.md

 ---
-title: BC Address Geocoder Developer Guide
-description: Locate and standardize your addresses with the BC Address Geocoder.
+title: "Developer Guide"
+description: "Learn the online geocoder API through a series of examples."
 ---

-# BC Address Geocoder Developer Guide
 This guide is aimed at developers and web masters that would like to incorporate the Physical Address Geocoder into their applications and websites.
 <br>